JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 We can now use this information to add, update or delete our dynamic rule.

-Remember that the query can really be based on _any data_ we have in our Log Analytics workspace:
+Remember that the query can really be based on _any data_ we have in our Log Analytics workspace or data we can bring using [externaldata](https://github.com/JanneMattila/some-questions-and-some-answers/blob/master/q%26a/kql.md#external-data) operator:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/kql3.png" %}
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/kql4.png" %}